Midwest Collegiate Volleyball League: Current members

 The league was founded with eight members.
 Six joined for the 2016 season, five left after the 2017 season, and one joined for the 2018 season.
 The 2019 season saw the conference membership remain at 10, with one departing member replaced by a new school.
 After the 2019 season five teams left and Mount Union was added, dropping the league to six members for the 2020 season.
-The league returned to nine members for the 2021 season with the return of Wittenberg and the addition of new programs at Baldwin Wallace and Wabash.
+The league returned to nine members for the 2021 season with the return of Wittenberg and the addition of new programs at Baldwin Wallace and Wabash, and returned to 10 for the 2024 season with the addition of another new program at Calvin.
+The impending closure of Fontbonne dropped the membership to nine members for 2025, and the addition of Spalding again returned the membership to 10 in 2026.
 All current and former conference members are private institutions.

 The conference formed Eastern and Western Divisions for the 2017 season, but reverted to a single-table format following the departure of the five NACC members.

 Note that because NCAA men's volleyball is a spring sport, the year of joining is the calendar year before the first year of competition, and the year of departure for former members coincides with the final season of MCVL competition.